Pembe Gizem Özdil

 I started my internship at Google DeepMind Robotics in London.

 Our preprint is out on arXiv: Musculoskeletal simulation of limb movement biomechanics in Drosophila melanogaster.
+Check out the project website.

 I presented my work at CNS 2025 in Florence, Italy.